 The recipe I used for the pumpkin pie is here on allrecipes.com.
 I add a sweet shortcrust pastry case, which I blind baked first, before adding the filling.
 The pie was beautiful as it baked and rose in my oven.

-The finished product was delicious and went down well on Halloween.
+The finished pumpkin pie was delicious and went down well on Halloween.
 The spices made it a really deep colour with delicious autumnal flavours.

-I made this loaf partly in the slow cooker but it could be done either in the oven or slow cooker.
+I made this loaf partly in the slow cooker and then finished the bake off in the oven to brown the top, but it could be done either completely in the oven or in the slow cooker.

 - 500 g strong white flour